The Quasimodo Pattern: Meaning and Trading Rules

 Divergence

 RSI and MACD signal a trend reversal in several ways, but the divergence method is the most dependable.
-There are hidden and regular divergences.
-The latter provides more reliable alerts.
-Therefore, it makes sense to use this type for trade confirmations.

 The chart above shows a regular bullish divergence between the price chart and the RSI indicator.
-As the RSI formed a higher high and left the oversold area, you can anticipate a price reversal.
+As the RSI formed a higher low and left the oversold area, you can anticipate a price reversal.
 Once the second shoulder of the Quasimodo appears, the market creates conditions for a buy trade.

 Moving Averages